imaddde867/GAN-CNN/README.md

 - 4: motorbike
 - 5: van

-## Usage
+## Next is

 1. Extract dataset to `data/` folder
 2. Run `main.ipynb` to load and process the data
 3. Labels are in YOLO format: `class_id x_center y_center width height` (normalized coordinates)

-The notebook loads the files and shows dataset statistics.
+So far the notebook loads the files and shows dataset statistics.